Phonon-blocked junction calorimeter: Noise and energy resolution

-where $\kappa=G_c/G_\tth=1/[1+0.56\rho(T_0/T_c)^{2.5}]$, $\beta_B=\Delta_0/k_BT_B$ and $\beta_N=eV_\opt/k_BT_0$ are introduced for clarity.
-The first row represents the contribution from TFN, which vanishes if the thermal conductance from phonons, $G_\ph$, is much smaller than that from the junction heat current, meaning $\kappa = 1$.
-The second row captures the noise power from the junction heat current, with the first term rapidly diminishing at $T_B < 0.2T_c$.
-The third row represents the noise generated by the electrical current, which includes a cutoff frequency limiting the high-frequency responsivity, as well as a negative term reflecting the noise correlation between the electrical and heat current in the junction.
-Finally, the last term accounts for the readout noise, which will be neglect for an ideal detector.
+where $\kappa=G_c/G_\tth=1/[1+0.56\rho(T_0/T_c)^{2.5}]$ is the relative strength of the thermal conductance in the electron channel at optimal bias, and $\beta_B=\Delta_0/k_BT_B$ and $\beta_N=eV_\opt/k_BT_0$ are introduced for clarity.
+The first row represents the contribution from phonon noise, which becomes insignificant if the thermal conductance from phonons, $G_\ph$, is much smaller than that from the junction heat current, $G_c$, i.e. when $\kappa \rightarrow 1$.
+The second row captures the noise power from the junction heat current, with the first term exponentially suppressed at low $T_B$.
+The third row represents the noise generated by the electrical current, where the first term takes into account the cutoff frequency limiting the high-frequency responsivity, whereas the second, negative and third, positive terms reflect the noise correlation between the electrical and the heat currents in the junction.
+Finally, the last term accounts for the readout noise, which will be neglected in the discussion of an ideal detector.

-Figure \ref{fig:NEP_and_dE}(a) illustrates the NEP of an ideal detector with $\rho=1$, operating at its optimal bias point\cite{NEPopt}.
+Figure \ref{fig:NEP_and_dE}(a) illustrates as an example the low-frequency ($\omega\tau_\tth \ll 1$) NEP of an ideal detector ($\Gamma = 0, \beta = 0)$ with $\rho=1$, operating at its optimal bias point\cite{NEPopt}.
 The red solid line represents the numerically calculated total NEP, which decreases with bath temperature and is inversely proportional to $\sqrt{R_T}$.
-This behavior indicates that more resistive junctions generate less noise, a trend that contrasts with the detector's thermal time constant $\tau_\tth$, which increases with $R_T$.
-The red dotted line corresponds to the approximate expression from Eq.\eqref{eq:NEP_approx}, showing excellent agreement with the numerical results up to 0.5$T_c$.
+This behavior indicates that more resistive junctions generate less noise, a trend that contrasts with the detector's thermal time constant $\tau_\tth$, which increases with $R_T$ (see Eq. \eqref{eq:tau_thermal}).
+The red dotted line corresponds to the approximate expression of Eq.\eqref{eq:NEP_approx}, showing excellent agreement with the numerical results up to 0.5$T_c$.
 This consistency provides valuable insight into the noise characteristics of the detector.